debashish49/ProjectX/README.md

 ![image](https://user-images.githubusercontent.com/69211573/128526183-d6d1a253-8151-42ac-bbee-1861a6355eed.png)

-Our project borrows data from renowned Japanese retailers, namely Yodobashi Camera, Bic Camera, Nojima, Yamada Denki, Kakaku and Rakuten, and Apple.
+Our project borrows data from renowned Japanese retailers, namely Yodobashi Camera, Bic Camera, Nojima, Yamada Denki, Kakaku, Rakuten, and many others.
 For each e-commerce website, we programmed a code that recursively parsed through hundreds of pages of product results and extracted the product’s name, price, URL and image.
 We first added these details to a CSV file for keeping simple track of the items scraped.
 Then, we added these records to a MySQL Database, namely ‘products’, separated into two tables: ‘phones’ and ‘laptops’.

 ### Search Algorithm:
 By incorporating Python-MySQL connectivity, we first developed a search algorithm that takes the user’s search input and displays details of relevant products from our database.
 We made use of MySQL’s full-text search feature, which displays all closely-matched records from the database, and ranks them by relevance.